-Most night, fresh home from work, I find myself perusing the vegetable shelf in search of dinner plans.
+Most nights, fresh home from work, I find myself perusing the vegetable shelf in search of dinner plans.
 More often than not I fail to process the presence of swedes and turnips.
 Their appearance in comparison to PSB, carrots or a blooming bundle of red kale just doesn’t stimulate the same bolt of inspiration.

 We should look more fondly on these root vegetables, as they’re so nutritious for such a low calorie punch.
 A huge source of antioxidants, excellent source of potassium, calcium, magnesium, and vitamins E and C. There is a reason these were your nanny’s favourite.

 Both these root vegetables, often mistaken for each other, kick around for a few days before the guilt that I probably should do something with them forces me into action.
-Once eaten, my viewpoint is drastically changed and vow to cook with them more often.
+Once eaten, my viewpoint is drastically changed and I suddenly vow to cook with them more often.

 This cycle continues, and so today I wanted to collate some of my favourite recipes as a reminder to myself to ignore the initial impulse to brush over the classic swede and turnip in search of flashier vegetables.

 Y'all need to get these guys in your life!

 A Scottish classic and a wonderful winter warmer.
 Make a big batch, have for dinner, take for lunch the next day and it’s even freezeable for when you’re short on time and need a bowl of something reinvigorating.

 ‘This may sound like a grim dish in a grim vegetarian café, but it is not.
 Unfortunately I have not been able to think up a more tempting name for this delicious dish yet’ – The Complete Nose to Tail Book page 245.